RobertoMachorro/SwiftGravatar/README.md

 Contributions are very welcome.
 Fork the repo, make your changes, test with SwiftLint and Unit tests, commit and do a *pull request*.

 Gravatar doesn't have an official spec of the JSON data, so there is a lot of trial and error here.

+Check the list below on ideas how to help:

+* DocC documentation.
+* Convert Photo.Type and InstantMessenger.Type from String to Enums.
+* Separate structures into files.
+* Add SwiftNIO download support.

+# Why use Apple Crypto library?

+I expect this library to be used with Server-Side solutions (such as Vapor), these typically run in non-Apple environments and don't have access to the security libraries found there.
+For this purpose, Apple created a separate, drop-in compatible library that works there.
+In environments where a native library exists, it will be used instead.